-Boasting a host of additional fitness features, the Verity Sense has the potential to be a great alternative for those who find chest straps too clunky and smartwatches too unreliable: it's fantastically versatile, feature-rich, and well-priced heart rate monitoring strap – but you do have to contend with a not-so-user-friendly Polar Flow app.
+Boasting a host of additional fitness features, we loved that the Verity Sense has the potential to be a great alternative for those who find chest straps too clunky and smartwatches too unreliable: it's fantastically versatile, feature-rich, and well-priced heart rate monitoring strap – but you do have to contend with a not-so-user-friendly Polar Flow app.

 We recommend using the Polar Beat app instead, which is way more user-friendly and feeds data back into the Polar Flow app.
 You can initiate a workout from the Polar Beat app and monitor heart rate and calories burned in real-time using the phone, which acts as an external screen for the Verity Sense strap.

 Read our full Polar Verity Sense review

 The Myzone MZ-Switch is a super versatile fitness companion that will deliver accurate results during almost any workout.
 With exceptional battery life, a compact and lightweight design and an easy-to-use, feature-rich companion app, you can’t go far wrong here.